Selenium Client Driver

 Example 1:

-• open a new Firefox browser
+• launch a new Chrome browser

-• load the Yahoo homepage
+• load the Selenium documentation page

 • close the browser